In previous times these days were fun, The Play rehearsed, preparations done;

 In 2016, after a year working independently, Archibald Primary was successful in becoming a Lead Associate School for

 the RSC’s new programme for schools.
 We have continued our work with a number of schools each year.
 We use a local community

 centre, the Acklam Green Centre, to host training and our final performances.
 Each year we perform a Shakespeare play.

 We have over 240 pupils performing within two days and, in total, we have an audience of over 600 adults during that time.

 There have been many exciting opportunities afforded to us during our partnership with the RSC.
 We received an invitation to meet His Royal Highness, Prince Charles.
 The RSC School Co-ordinator and two Year 5 pupils travelled to Stratford to meet Prince Charles.
 This was a very special moment that will never be forgotten.
 The children recited a speech from ‘A Midsummer Night’s Dream’ and we were thrilled to hear His Royal Highness speak highly of Middlesbrough.

-In 2016, we were invited to No. 10, Downing Street to take part in an RSC workshop.
+We were invited to No. 10, Downing Street to take part in an RSC workshop.
 We worked alongside schools from across the country inside the doors of this historic building.